-This page showcases the portfolio of data science projects that I have worked on since the early undergraduate days, when I was first exposed to data analysis using R, until my professional life today.
+This page chronicles all the data science projects that I have worked on since the early undergraduate days, when I was first exposed to multivariate data analysis using R, until my current professional life as a data scientist.
 Projects whose data are non-proprietary are put on my public GitHub repos.
-Respective publications and/or patents are also listed, if applicable.
-All projects are listed in reverse chronological order.
+Publications and/or patents are also listed, if any.

 - Law Enforcement Resource Optimization

 - Real-time Dwell Time Prediction Using Passive Wi-Fi Data

 - Human Mobility Analytics